Moscow Museum of Modern Art: Collection

+The core of the museum's assemblage was constituted from the private collection of Zurab Tsereteli, its founder and director.
+A special emphasis has been given to the collection of Russian avant-garde art.
 The museum displays the interesting exposition dedicated to the art of non-conformists of the 1950–70s, whose creative activity was in the opposition to the Soviet ideology.
 Among them are V. Nemukhin, E. Steinberg, V. Komar, A. Melamid, A. Ney, O. Rabin, A. Zverev, D. Krasnopevtsev, and more.
+The Moscow Museum of Modern Art contains works of art from the first decades of the 20th century.